buyco/go-portcast-sdk/portcast/README.md

 Note, each API key must be added to a map of `map[string]APIKey` where the key is: x-api-key and passed in as the auth context for each request.

-### x-org-api-key
+### x-customer

 - **Type**: API key
-- **API key parameter name**: x-org-api-key
+- **API key parameter name**: x-customer
 - **Location**: HTTP header

-Note, each API key must be added to a map of `map[string]APIKey` where the key is: x-org-api-key and passed in as the auth context for each request.
+Note, each API key must be added to a map of `map[string]APIKey` where the key is: x-customer and passed in as the auth context for each request.

 ## Documentation for Utility Methods